feathers-plus/feathers-offline-log/README.md

 JavaScript objects are also handled in an efficient manner.

-> **ProTip:** Used for feathers-offline's optimistic mutation log, which is needed while the client is disconnected.
+> **ProTip:** Used for feathers-offline's optimistic mutation log, which is updated while the client is disconnected.

 The cache stringifies an added object just once, eliminating the multiple stringifications of alternative designs.
-The cache bundles logs into chunks, whose maximum size you determine (0.5 meg default).
+The cache bundles logs into chunks, whose maximum size you can specify (0.5 meg default).
-This avoids both the persisting of large blobs and the inefficiencies of writing individual log items.
+This avoids both the repetitive persisting of large blobs and the inefficiencies of writing individual log items.

 ## Installation